Media mix modeling for mobile apps: a privacy-safe answer to marketing measurement?

 The reality is that the age of tracking is ending.

-IDFA is largely gone, Apple’s iOS 15.3 or 15.5 or 15.7 will (I think) kill the fingerprinting that industry insiders know is still going on in certain segments of the mobile growth industry on iOS, and Google will be making some privacy changes over time as well.
+IDFA is largely gone, fingerprinting is against Apple’s guidelines, and Google will be making some privacy changes over time as well.

 So you do need next-gen attribution.